ChelsieSalome/Linux-Ass1/README.md

 * **key-name** *(private key)*
 * **key-name.pub** *(public key)*

-# Section II - Creating a Droplet running Arch Linux using the `doctl` Command-Line Tool
+# III- Section 2 - Creating a Droplet running Arch Linux using the `doctl` Command-Line Tool

 ## Overview
 *Explain that this section will guide users through creating a Droplet running Arch Linux using the doctl command-line tool.*